 On the artificial world Counter-Earth - the same world to which the Avengers and Fantastic Four had previously vanished - the Thunderbolts encountered Zemo's counterpart in that world, Iron Cross.
 Fixer transferred Zemo's mind into his double's unmutilated body.
 Zemo then took up leadership of the Thunderbolts who were on Counter-Earth; when this group was reunited with their teammates who had remained on the normal Marvel Universe Earth, Hawkeye briefly resumed leadership but then left the team to return to the Avengers.

 For a while, Zemo remained the leader of the Thunderbolts.
-In 2004's "Avengers/Thunderbolts" limited series, he attempted to take over the world again -- this time with the belief that he could save the world by taking it over.
+However, in 2004's "Avengers/Thunderbolts" limited series, he attempted to take over the world again -- this time with the belief that he could save the world by taking it over.
 Zemo now seems to be motivated by a twisted altruism rather than his original selfish desires; he feels he has grown beyond his father and his outdated white supremacist views in that regard.
 However, the Avengers foiled his scheme, his teammate Moonstone went berserk, Zemo's new body was blasted while he attempted to protect Captain America, and he left the team and went into hiding after obtaining Moonstone's twin alien gems, two artifacts of great power.

 Zemo later returned and manipulated various factions such as Ms. Marvel, Henry Pym, the Purple Man, and Squadron Sinister into harassing the new Thunderbolts.
 He stepped out of the shadows to stop Genis-Vell, whose powers had grown out of control thanks to energy Zemo had fed into his body.
-After killing Genis to save the universe, Zemo rejoined the team.
+After killing Genis-Vell to save the universe, Zemo rejoined the team.

 Then it appeared that Baron Helmut Zemo saved the world by fighting an alien threat to the world.
 He fought with the stolen cosmic powers of twin gemstones.
 It was thought that this fight had saved the world, but had cost Baron Helmut Zemo his life.
 This was not true because, instead of dying, the Baron had been sent back in time by the power of the twin gemstones.